Primitive Methodist Church

-The Primitive Methodist Church is a Methodist Christian denomination aligned with the holiness movement.
-Originating in early 19th-century England as a revivalist movement within Methodism, it was heavily influenced by American evangelist Lorenzo Dow (1777–1834), whose visits inspired a return to fervent, open-air preaching.
+The Primitive Methodist Church is an active Methodist Christian denomination.
+It originated in early 19th-century England as a revivalist movement within Wesleyan Methodism, having been influenced in part by American evangelist Lorenzo Dow (1777–1834), whose visits inspired a return to fervent, open-air preaching.

-In the United States, the Primitive Methodist Church had eighty-three parishes and 8,487 members in 1996.
-In Great Britain and Australia, the Primitive Methodist Church merged with other denominations, to form the Methodist Church of Great Britain in 1932 and the Methodist Church of Australasia in 1901.
-(The latter subsequently merged into the Uniting Church in Australia in 1977.)
+In the United States, the Primitive Methodist Church in 2026 has over 60 congregations across 13 eastern states.

+In Great Britain and Australia, the Primitive Methodist Church merged with other denominations, in the UK to form the Methodist Church of Great Britain in 1932, and in Australia to form the Methodist Church of Australasia in 1902.
+The latter subsequently merged into the Uniting Church in Australia in 1977.

 History

 United Kingdom

 Bourne Methodist Church in Boylestone, Derbyshire.
 The former Primitive chapel was opened in January 1847 by Hugh Bourne.

 The leaders who originated Primitive Methodism were attempting to restore a spirit of revivalism as they felt was found in the ministry of John Wesley, with no intent of forming a new church.
-The leaders were Hugh Bourne (1772–1852) and William Clowes (1780–1851), preachers in the Wesleyan Methodist Church.
+The leaders were Hugh Bourne (1772–1852) and William Clowes (1780–1851), licensed lay preachers in the Wesleyan Methodist Church.
 Bourne had joined a Methodist society at Burslem, but business taking him at the close of 1800 to the colliery district of Harriseahead and Kidsgrove, he was so impressed by the prevailing ignorance that he began a religious revival of the district, and Clowes joined him in 1805.

 The two preachers heard from Lorenzo Dow of the results of American camp meetings, and held a fourteen-hour camp meeting on 31 May 1807, at Mow Cop on the Staffordshire and Cheshire border, which resulted in many converts.
 But the Wesleyan Church refused to admit these converts to the church, and reprimanded Bourne and Clowes.
 Refusing to cease holding open-air meetings, they were dismissed from the church.
-For a while they took separate paths, but after waiting two years for readmittance to the church, they founded the Primitive Methodists in the year of 1810.
-Clowes's personality drew a number of strong men after him, and a society meeting held in a kitchen and then in a warehouse became the nucleus of a circuit, a chapel being built at Tunstall in July 1811, and there in February 1812 they took the name The Society of the Primitive Methodists.
-The name is meant to indicate they were conducting themselves in the way of Wesley and the "original" Methodists, particularly in reference to open-air meetings and allowing female ministry.
-The last of the women roving preachers died in 1890.
+For a while they took separate paths, but after waiting two years for readmittance to the church, they joined together again in 1810.
+Clowes's personality drew a number of men after him, and a society meeting held in a kitchen and then in a warehouse became the nucleus of a circuit, a chapel being built at Tunstall in July 1811, and there in February 1812 they took the name The Society of the Primitive Methodists.